-Text Answer questions are a great way to get your crowd to think carefully about their answers.
-However, the freedom to enter whatever they want means that some participants may be tempted to put profanity in their answers.
-If that may be a concern for your event, consider enabling some of the Profanity and Review Settings under the Settings tab of your experience.
+Text-Answer questions are a great way to get your crowd to think carefully about their answers.
+However, the freedom to enter whatever they want means that some participants may be tempted to input profanity in their answers.
+If that may be a concern for your event, consider enabling some of the Profanity and Review Settings under the green Settings tab of your Experience.

 Manually Review Text-Responses

 Enabling Manually Review Text-Responses is the most comprehensive way to make sure you get exactly what you expect on the Projector View and Mobile View.
 You have the final say on every answer!

 In the green Settings tab of your Experience, click the Interface Preferences tab.
 Find the Profanity & Review area, and enable Manually Review Text-Responses.

 Before you receive any answers from your crowd, check the blue Question(s) Setup tab of your experience.
 You'll see it changes slightly.

 There are now two areas for answers instead of just one.
 Review Incoming Answers will hold all the responses from your crowd until you either approve or reject them.
 Crowd Answers will hold all the answers you approve.
 The Projector View and Mobile View will only show answers from the approved Crowd Answers area.